Image-Science-Lab-cmu/SkyCam/README.md

-# "A Catadioptric System for Long-Term Prediction of Solar Irradiance", ICCP 2024
+# A Catadioptric System for Long-Term Prediction of Solar Irradiance, ICCP 2024
 This is an academic paper project page template.